k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 does and write some more details.
 Doesn't appear to add any more hooks yet.
 So perhaps all thats called is onAfterInitialise? [/:todo]

 The first thing we hit (via an onAfterInitialise event) is the authorization/authentication of a user.
 This is the beginning of the awesome magic Nooku provides.
-Nooku logs in the user and then the request is passed on the next events.
+Nooku logs in the user and then the request is passed on to the next event.

+## Dispatcher

+Once Koowa has been loaded & the authentication phase handle the request is passed on to the root component file.
+Just like a normal Joomla! request.
+Heres where the magic begins to really kick into gear.

+What we hit at this point is the Dispatcher which handles routing our requests.
+Now the dispatcher we are going to hit is not from Koowa but rather the extended one from com_default. [:tip] Remember *com_default* we will be seeing allot of it in the future. [/:tip]

+To get a good idea whats happening lets examine the inheritance of structure of a typical dispatcher.

+ComHarbourDispatcher > ComDefaultDispatcher > KDispatcherDefault > KDispatcherAbstract > KControllerAbstract